Skip to content

 • A truth threshold (a float between 0.0 and 1.0) above which a match is considered “true”

-Link steps connect records between different datasets.
+Link steps connect records between different sources.

 from matchbox.client.dags import LinkStep